moaburke/DiceGame/README.md

 ## Features

-- Roll 1 to 3 dice at a time.
+- Roll dice 1, 2, and 3 dice at a time.
 - Try to achieve a sum of 12 to win.
 - Input validation to handle invalid entries.
 - Game statistics display the number of wins and losses.